exacti/phacil-framework/README.md

   Array `$this->data` receives in array format the variables to send to template, in this sample called **variable** with the string *Hello World!*.

   In the last we finish with a simple `$this->out();` to indicate the output and process template file.
-It's a automated mechanism to link this controller with the respective viewer.
+It's an automated mechanism to link this controller with the respective viewer.

   The viewer in this sample is a twig template format ([Twig page](https://twig.symfony.com)).
-ExacTI Phacil Framework permits to use varius PHP template engines, like Twig, Mustache, Dwoo and Smarty.
+ExacTI Phacil Framework permits to use various PHP template engines, like Twig, Mustache, Dwoo and Smarty.

   ## Config file Parameters